High Resolution Remote Sensing Satellite Design Heritage

 Turkey's first High Resolution Remote Sensing Satellite GÖKTÜRK-2 has been transported from TAI (Ankara) to Jiuquan Satellite Launch Center on November 23, 2012 and launched on December 18, 2012 from Jiuquan Satellite Launch Center, China with a LM-2D Launcher.
 The first signal from GÖKTÜRK-2 has been received at 17:39 (UTC) in the Tromsø Satellite Station, northern Norway.
 After the completion of the early orbit phase, the images taken by GÖKTÜRK-2 have been received by the ground station in Ankara.

-As of December 18, 2013; GÖKTÜRK-2 completed it's first year in space with 5.344 passes.
+As of December 18, 2013; GÖKTÜRK-2 completed it's third year in space with more than 15.000 passes.
 The satellite is still under the operation of Turkish Air Forces from Ankara/Turkey Ground Station.

 Technical Specifications of the GÖKTÜRK-2 Satellite :